Sm Head 05

 • swollen tonsils

-In both types of wind invasion the wind remains at the superficial layer of the body and "hides in the skin".
-Therefore the treatment plan for both types is to chase the wind out of the skin by promoting sweating.
-In both cases diaphoretic herbs are used, which with their spicy, acrid nature have the property to induce sweating.
-The difference in the treatment of “wind-cold” and “wind-heat” is that the former is treated with spicy-hot herbs, to relieve the “cold” symptoms, while the latter is treated with spicy-cold herbs to relieve the “hot” symptoms.
+In both types of wind invasion the wind remains at the superficial layer of the body and "hides under the skin".
+Therefore the treatment plan for both types is to chase the wind out of the body by promoting sweating.
+In both cases diaphoretic herbs are used which induce sweating with their spicy, acrid nature.
+The difference in the treatment of “wind-cold” and “wind-heat” is that the former is treated with spicy-hot herbs, to relieve the “cold” symptoms, while the latter is treated with spicy-cold herbs to relieve the “hot” symptoms(4)

 Major Chinese herbs

-Beside its other properties Ge Gen is also known for treating symptoms caused by hypertension (without lowering the blood pressure itself).
-Recent studies have also shown that Ge Gen may treat alcoholism and curb binge drinking.
+Beside its other properties Ge Gen is also known for treating symptoms caused by hypertension (without lowering the blood pressure itself)(5).
+Recent studies have also shown that Ge Gen may treat alcoholism and curb binge drinking(6)

 The famous aromatic chrysanthemum flower – Ju Hua (Chrisanthemum morifolium) is another herb with cooling property, used in the cases of wind-heat.
-As it enters the Liver channel it also treats Liver disharmonies and is especially beneficial for the eyes as the Liver governs the eyes.
-It treats red and painful eyes, excessive tearing, spots in front of the eyes, and blurry vision.
+As it enters the Liver channel it also treats Liver disharmonies and is especially beneficial for the eyes as in TCM the Liver governs the eyes.
+It treats red and painful eyes, excessive tearing, spots in front of the eyes, and blurry vision(4).

 Healing foods